rdmpage/taxonomy-GBIF-manuscript/README.md

 Fig. Mammals.
 Cluster map for accepted species names for mammals according to three different taxonomic databases.
 The largest cluster represents names found in all three databases.
 Clusters linked to a single database are unique to that source.

-Unless one database is more up to date than another and includes newly described species (and new mammals are still being discovered; [Ceballos and Ehrlich 2009]), or there limits of species-level taxa are hotly contested (unlikely in the case of most mammals) then we might expect that the names unique to one or more database are objective synonyms.
-Failure to recognise these as resulted in hundreds of problematic mammalian names in GBIF's classification.
+Unless one database is more up to date than another and includes newly described species (and new mammals are still being discovered; [Ceballos and Ehrlich 2009]), or there limits of species-level taxa are hotly contested (unlikely in the case of most mammals) then we might expect that in this case the names unique to one or more database are objective synonyms.
+Failure to recognise these has resulted in hundreds of problematic mammalian names in GBIF's classification.

+Anecdotally several factors contribute to a multiplicity of names.
+Taxa that feature in several databases often have multiple unrecognised synonyms.
+Typically names may occur in a larger database, such as Catalogue of Life, but GBIF also includes more taxon- or theme-focussed databases as well, and these may have different classifications.
+Taxa where subgenera have been employed are often problematic.
+While some have argued for the utility of subgenera as a way to add information to a name without changing the genus + specific epithet binomial [Harris and Carretero 2003][Wallach et al. 2009] in practice subgenera promote ambiguity.
+A name may be written with or without the subgenus, a species name may be assigned to a different subgenus, or a subgenus may be elevated to generic level (both these happened to *Drosophila (Sophophora) serriflabella* discussed above).
+Anything that increases the number of ways a name can be written adds to the burden of those aggregating data.

 ## Future directions